 Susie Ibarra – Philippine kulingtang, percussion

-Jin Hi Kim creates new workds with her dual identity between ancient Korean roots and contemporary American society.
-Kim began her musical life through studying the 4th century indigenous Korean komungo (geomungo).
+Jin Hi Kim creates new works by leveraging the tension between her ancient Korean roots and participation in contemporary American society.
+Kim began her musical life by studying the 4th-century indigenous Korean komungo (geomungo).
 She is recognized as a pioneer for introducing her traditionally Korean instrument into the American contemporary music scene and is also known for her extensive solo performances on the world’s only electric komungo.
-These performances represent an evolution of the instrument into the twenty-first century.
-Peter Waltrous of the New York Times said, “Virtuoso, Jin HI Kim promises thoughtful, shimmering East-West amalgams in combinations that are both new and unlikely to be repeated.”
+Her performances represent an evolution of the instrument into the twenty-first century.
+Peter Waltrous of the New York Times notes, “Virtuoso, Jin HI Kim promises thoughtful, shimmering East-West amalgams in combinations that are both new and unlikely to be repeated.”